Benjamin Leon BLUE, Appellant, v. The STATE of Texas.

 (B) refused to rule on the request, objection, or motion, and the complaining party objected to the refusal.

-KELLER, J., delivered a dissenting opinion in which McCORMICK, P.J., and WOMACK, J., joined.
+KELLER, J., delivered a dissenting opinion in which MCCORMICK, P.J., and WOMACK, J., joined.

 1. Futile

-Appellant claims that an objection to the trial judge's comments would be futile because, if the trial judge agreed with the objection, he would not have made the comments to begin with.
+Appellant claims that an objection to the trial judge‘s comments would be futile because, if the trial judge agreed with the objection, he would not have made the comments to begin with.
 This reasoning, if followed, would relieve defendants of the obligation to object to any comment made by a trial judge.
-But our caselaw is to the contrary: a defendant must object to a trial judge's impermissible comment to preserve error on appeal.[1]
-Moreover, appellant's premise is wrong: trial judges often do respond with curative action to correct their own improper statements when one of the parties brings the impropriety to the trial judge's attention.[2]
+But our caselaw is to the contrary: a defendant must object to a trial judge‘s impermissible comment to preserve error on appeal.1 Moreover, appellant‘s premise is wrong: trial judges often do respond with curative action to correct their own improper statements when one of the parties brings the impropriety to the trial judge‘s attention.2

-A rationale similar to that articulated by appellant has been utilized by this Court in a different context: claims of ineffective assistance of counsel.
-We have observed that, when defense counsel commits errors at trial, a contemporaneous objection to such errors cannot be expected.[3]
-One would not expect defense counsel to recognize and object to his own errors as they occur.[4]
-And the defendant cannot object apart from counsel.
-Due to his lack of knowledge in legal procedure, a defendant may not even recognize his attorney's errors (after all, navigating the legal system is what the attorney is there for) and, in any event, the defendant should not have to risk alienating the attorney, who is the defendant's only advocate in the legal proceedings.[5]
+such errors cannot be expected.3 One would not expect defense counsel to recognize and object to his own errors as they occur.4 And the defendant cannot object apart from counsel.
+Due to his lack of knowledge in legal procedure, a defendant may not even recognize his attorney‘s errors (after all, navigating the legal system is what the attorney is there for) and, in any event, the defendant should not have to risk alienating the attorney, who is the defendant‘s only advocate in the legal proceedings.5

 2. Incurable

 Appellant next contends that the error was incurable.
-He alleges that an instruction to disregard would not have cured the prejudice created by the trial judge's comments.
-In this case a timely objection could have prevented the trial judge from conveying most of the allegedly prejudicial information to the juryincreasing the likelihood that an instruction to disregard would have been effective.
+He alleges that an instruction to disregard would not have cured the prejudice created by the trial judge‘s comments.
+In this case a timely objection could have prevented the trial judge from conveying most of the allegedly prejudicial information to the jury—increasing the likelihood that an instruction to disregard would have been effective.

 But assuming arguendo that appellant is correct on this point, he is not relieved of his obligation to preserve error.
 In Cockrell v.
-State, we held that, in the case of improper prosecutorial argument, even incurable error must be preserved by a request for reliefeven when a mistrial is the only relief that can adequately address the error, the defendant must move for a mistrial to complain on appeal.[7]
-That the comments came from the judge rather than the prosecutor does not render the error "more" incurable.
-Whether the incurable, improper comments come from the prosecuting attorney or the trial judge, the impact is the same: the only way to erase the prejudice flowing from the error is to declare a mistrial.
-But by failing to ask for a mistrial, the defendant forfeits the error.
+State, we held that, in the case of improper prosecutorial argument, even incurable error must be preserved by a request for relief—even when a mistrial is the only relief that can adequately address the error, the defendant must move for a mistrial to complain on appeal.7 That the comments came from the judge rather than the prosecutor does not render the error “more” incurable.
+Whether the incurable, improper comments come from

 And there are good reasons to require the request for a mistrial.
 If a mistrial occurs, then the parties save whatever time they would have expended for the rest of the trial and for the appeal that would have followed.
 In the present case, the time saved would have been significant: the trial judge could have dissolved the venire, called a new venire, and proceeded with a trial uninfected by the judge‘s comments.